Dog Bite Lawyer

 There are many reasons why a dog bites.
 A dog may bite out of fear or to protect their territory.
 Some owners teach their dogs that biting is an acceptable form of play behavior, and every year a number of newborn infants die when they are bitten by dogs that see them as “prey”.
 A dog bite can be a traumatic event that results in serious injury.
 Often a dog bite will result in permanent scarring and nerve damage.
 There are several common sense methods of preventing dog bites, but sometimes an attack is unavoidable.
 By putting our dog bite lawyer to work early in the claim, our investigation may uncover evidence that may otherwise disappear.

-What To Do If I Attacked By a Dog?
+What To Do If You Were Attacked By a Dog

 Get medical attention as soon as possible after a dog bite and follow all physician instructions relating to your care.
 Get medical attention quickly because any delay in getting attention could affect your eligibility for a claim.